bxparks/AceTime/USER_GUIDE.md

 cases where there is only a unique occurrence, the `fold` parameter is set to 0.

 The `forComponents()` takes the LocalDateTime value and maps it to the UTC/epochSeconds axis.
-During a gap, there exists certain LocalDateTime components which do not exist and are illegal.
+During a gap, there are certain LocalDateTime components which do not exist and are illegal.
 During an overlap, there are 2 epochSeconds which can correspond to the given LocalDateTime.
 The `fold` parameter is an *input* parameter to the `forComponents()` in both cases.